 - Wholesaling is the practice of purchasing low-cost or discounted goods in bulk in order to sell as individual units in a retail marketplace.

-- Most popular: CDs & Vinyl, Grocery & Gourmet Food
+- Most popular: Musical Instruments, Grocery & Gourmet Food

 - Dropshipping is a business model where an Amazon seller does not keep their own product inventory, but instead, transfers their customers’ orders directly to the manufacturer or supplier.

-- Most popular: Collectibles & Fine Art, Musical Instruments
+- Most popular: Computes, Collectibles & Fine Art, Electronics

 - Handmade sellers are people who create their own products to sell on the Amazon marketplace.